denismaggior8/enigma-python/README.md

 ## Documentation

-An initial documentation draft can be found [here](./docs/README.md), but in most cases examples, code (and comments) are better than the documentation
+Full API documentation is available on [ReadTheDocs](https://enigmapython.readthedocs.io/).

+For additional details, you can also refer to the [local documentation](./docs/README.md), examples, and code comments.

 ## Known implementations